10 Best Trending Digital Tile Designs 2026

 10. Large-Format Tiles: Bigger Canvas, Bolder Impact

-When it comes to printed tiles, scale definitely matters.
+When it comes to digital tiles design, scale definitely matters.
 Larger tiles with sprawling patterns reduce grout lines and let the design breathe.
 These big pieces can make a room feel more open.
 Meanwhile, the continuity of the pattern can be visually striking.

 Garden Geo from our Courtyard Collection fits this trend nicely, with patterns that flow seamlessly.
 Use them on a living room floor or a spacious bathroom wall to really appreciate the design’s scale.